microsoft/api-guidelines/graph/articles/coreTypes.md

 ## Alternatives to Adding Structural Properties

-Instead of adding a structural property to an existing type, do the following:
-1. Create a new type that models the information captured in the proposed structural property.
+Instead of adding a structural property to the existing type (`user`, `group` or `device`), create a new type that models the information captured in the proposed structural property(s).
+Then, do one of the following:
-2. Create a navigation property linking the new type to the existing type, doing one of the following:
+- Add a navigation property on the existing type to the new type, containing the new type.
 - Contain the new type in an entity set elsewhere, and add a navigation property to the existing type on the new type.
 - Contain the new type in an entity set elsewhere, and add a navigation property to the new type on the existing type.
-   - Add a navigation property to the new type on the existing type, containing the new type.

 ## Example: